sid597/Distributed-Systems-mit-6.824/src/raft/README.md

+NOTE : Checkout the `nraft.go` file instead of `raft.go` because all my implementation is in `nraft.go`

 This is a lab project to implement Raft Consensus Algorithm for the MIT 6.824 graduate course.

 Implemented leader election, log replication, accelerated log backtracking and state persistence using GO